navneet1907/Assignment-/README.md

 Difficulties faced:

 1.Subsribe button overlaping with the input section.
-2.I have used CSS instead of SASS but tried to create a SASS file too.
+2.I have used CSS instead of SASS but tried to create a SASS file too.I have tried using SASS for the first time so I hope it will be fine.